The Lives of Ss. Cyril and Methodius

 Shortly after this ordeal, Saint Methodius traveled back to Constantinople and with the assistance of several priests, he completed the translation of all the canonical Holy Scriptures with the exception of the Books of Maccabees.
 He additionally translated the "Nomocanon” which was Greek church-civil law.
 Saint Methodius’ enemies did not cease to criticize his apostolic efforts even in his old age.
 His health soon began to fail him and he died April 6 in 885.
 Prior to passing, he recommended Gorazd as his successor, a Moravian Slav who had been his disciple.

 In the Greek Rite, the brother Saints are referred to as equal to the apostles, illuminators to the Slavs and are the patrons of missionaries.
 In 1980, Pope John Paul II declared the brothers as co-patrons of Europe.
 To Catholics, they are additionally recognized as patrons of unity and ecumenism between our church, the Church of Rome (the Roman Catholic Church) and her sister church, the Church of Constantinople (the Greek Orthodox Church).
-As a result, they are highly revered in Eastern Rite Catholic churches especially the Ruthenian Greek Catholic Church and Ukrainian Greek Catholic Church.
+As a result, they are highly revered in Eastern Rite Catholic churches, especially in the Greek Catholic churches of Slavic origin.
 When our parish mission was established here in Deer Park, it was by Slovak settlers who chose the brothers as patrons of our church.
 Their feast day in the Roman Church is February 14 and in the Greek Church is May 11.